Rooftop movie entertains violent Venezuelan barrio during quarantine

-CARACAS, June 2 (Reuters) - The sprawling working-class area of Petare on the east side of Venezuela’s capital of Caracas has made headlines recently for a brutal gang battles that raged for days despite a nationwide quarantine to prevent the spread of the coronavirus.
+CARACAS (Reuters) - The sprawling working-class area of Petare on the east side of Venezuela’s capital of Caracas has made headlines recently for brutal gang battles that raged for days despite a nationwide quarantine to prevent the spread of the coronavirus.

 But on Monday night, residents itching for activity after more than two months of lockdown placed chairs on their rooftops or sat on the thin, concrete staircases winding through the sprawling “barrio” to enjoy a public screening of the animated film Aladdin put on by a local-nonprofit.